CommodoreOS/PCUAE/README.md

 Look below at... `Please read About PCUAE Menu below...` Once you have installed PCUAE.

-If you just installed PCUAE and this has poped up then no need to read it, do it in your own timme.. :) .
+If you just installed PCUAE and this has poped up then no need to read it, do it in your own time.. :) .

 If you have just Installed PCUAE and do not know how to use its basic functions then look thought this guide before reading the Manual(Wiki).
 ============================================